 Day 1 – Understanding Web Accessibility and conformance evaluation

 - What is accessibility and why is it important?

 - The different disability user groups and their specific accessibility needs

 - The guidelines that help to create accessible web sites – WCAG 2.0 – and how to use them

-- Accessibility best practices on topics such as: Semantic markup; Keyboard accessibility; Reading order and focus order; Timing and timeouts; Images and text alternatives; Navigation, identification, and controls.
+- Accessibility best practices on topics such as: Semantic markup; Keyboard accessibility; Reading order and focus order; Timing and timeouts; Images and text alternatives; Navigation, identification, controls and dynamic content

 Day 2 – How to code accessible content

-- Introduction to Accessible Rich Internet Applications (ARIA) and how to implement roles, states and properties to maximise accessibility
+- Implementing Accessible Rich Internet Applications (ARIA) and using ARIA , states and properties to maximise accessibility

 - Form accessibility

 - Dynamic content